diogro/expressionVariance-manuscript/main.md

 In this context, average trait values are usually the focus of investigation, while variation is treated as a nuisance [@De_Jong2019-po].
 However, gene expression variance can be directly involved in determining fitness [@Fraser2004-sv; @Wang2011-ts], and changes in the associations between gene expression can be indicative of disease, even in the absence of changes in mean expression [@Lea2019-pq].
 From an evolutionary perspective, the availability of gene expression variance is what allows evolutionary change, and the genetic architecture of gene expression variance can also evolve [@Bruijning2020-bf].
-Understanding the landscape of gene expression variance, and how variable it is across genes and across human populations is then a neglected avenue to understand biological evolution and our relation to the environment.
+Focusing on the landscape of gene expression variance, and how variable it is across genes and across human populations is then a neglected avenue for understanding biological evolution and our relation to the environment.
 In particular, we lack a clear picture of which genes show more gene expression variance, or even if the pattern of gene expression variance is consistent across populations.

 Several competing forces act to shape gene expression variance [@Houle1998-mj; @Bruijning2020-bf], and the outcome of the interaction between these processes is still poorly understood [@Hansen2011-es].
 From a genomic perspective, we expect the influx of new mutations to increase observed variation, while the selective removal of polymorphisms, via purifying selection or selective sweeps, would decrease variation.
-From a trait-centric perspective, stabilizing selection should decrease variation around an optimal value, and directional selection can lead to transient increase in variance while selected alleles sweep to fixation, followed by a reduction in variance as these alleles become fixed.
+From a trait-centric perspective, stabilizing selection should decrease variation around an optimal value, and directional selection can lead to a transient increase in variance while selected alleles sweep to fixation, followed by a reduction in variance as these alleles become fixed.
 This simple picture is complicated by epistatic interactions between loci and other aspects of genetic architecture.
 For example, pleiotropic effects allow selection on one trait to influence the variance of other traits, potentially limiting the direct response to selection [@Wagner1997-hw; @Pavlicev2011-xm].
 The indirect effect of directional selection on variance opens the possibility that the main driver of gene expression variance is not direct selection on variance but indirect effects due to selection on trait means [@Hansen2011-es].